Laparoscopy is a procedure used to check the organs in the belly (abdomen). It can also check a woman’s pelvic organs.

 When you are home, you must keep the cut clean and dry.
 Your doctor will give you instructions on how to bathe.
 Any stitches or surgical staples will be taken out at a follow-up office visit.
 If adhesive strips were used, they should be kept dry.
 They will often fall off in a few days.

 You may feel pain from the carbon dioxide gas still in your belly.
-This pain may last for a few days.
+This pain may last for a few days and may be felt in your shoulders.
 It should feel a bit better each day.
 You may take a pain medicine as directed by your provider.
 Aspirin or other pain medicines may raise your risk of bleeding.
 Only take medicines that your provider has approved.

 Don’t have any carbonated drinks for 1 or 2 days after the procedure.
 This will help reduce the mild pain from the carbon dioxide gas.
 Also, carbonated drinks may upset your stomach.